 A responsive team can quickly respond to your needs, including arguing First Day motions or filing a Chapter 15 on a moment’s notice.
-Having appeared before all the bankruptcy judges in Washington and Oregon, the broad-based civil practice of our nine Corporate Bankruptcy, Restructuring & Finance lawyers also offer ready resources in almost any legal discipline, including litigation, real estate, tax, employment, corporate law, and securities.
+Having appeared before all the bankruptcy judges in Washington and Oregon, the broad-based civil practice of our nine Corporate Bankruptcy, Receivership & Finance lawyers also offer ready resources in almost any legal discipline, including litigation, real estate, tax, employment, corporate law, and securities.
 Ryan Swanson attorneys are quick to respond and deliver pragmatic solutions to your toughest challenges, helping you achieve the results you need without wasting time or money.

 For questions or assistance, please contact any member of our Corporate Bankruptcy, Receivership & Finance team listed above, or submit an inquiry using the contact form on the left of this page.